Pendleton Correctional Facility: Riot

 On February 1, 1985, a riot took place at the Pendleton Correctional Facility, then still known as the Indiana Reformatory.
-An inmate, Lincoln Love #5268 (still incarcerated), was badly beaten by correctional officers after he refused to vacate his cell during a weapons check, also called a shakedown.
+An inmate, Lincoln Love, who also referred to himself as Lokmar Yazid Abdul Wadood and died in 2020 while serving a sentence for involvement with the riot, was badly beaten by correctional officers after he refused to vacate his cell during a weapons check, also called a shakedown.
 Tear gas was used in large quantities in the cellblock, although eyewash was only offered to the officers.
 Inmates John Cole and Christopher Trotter rushed to the maximum restraint unit where the beating had taken place.
 The two proceeded to the infirmary where Love was located and attacked the officers in that area.
 They held staff hostage when they took over the J-Cellhouse.
 After the riot was over, inmates had stabbed seven correctional officers and held three employees hostage for 17 hours.

+In the court cases stemming from the riot, testimony was given by one of the stabbed officers, Michael Richardson.
+Under oath Michael claims that Love had been targeted, or had been a convenient target, for refusing to leave his cell during the search even though he had no weapon.
+Michael claims that Love's targeting was the result of racial tensions between the almost exclusively white correctional officer staff and majority black population of the time.
+Michael claims there were multiple white supremacist groups operating among the guards, most predominately a KKK splinter group called the "Sons of Light".